NFTGo/GoTrading/README.md

 ## Questions & Feedback

-> If you have any questions, issues, or feedback, please file an issue on GitHub, or drop us a message on our [Discord](https://discord.gg/wtbFBuhh) channel for the SDK?
+> If you have any questions, issues, or feedback, please file an issue on GitHub, or drop us a message on our [Discord](https://discord.gg/wtbFBuhh) channel for the SDK.